ruusbrews/peck-book/README.md

 - No real database or backend is connected yet; submission logging is a stub and writes to `console.log`.
 - This scan flow is intentionally not connected to the existing agent feature under `src/agent/*`.
 - The separate admin demo remains available at `/admin` and is not part of this worker flow.
+- The barcode guide is a visual alignment aid; the scanner decodes from the camera feed rather than restricting decoding to only the guide rectangle.
 - Camera scanning requires a secure context (`https` or `localhost`), which matches the Codespace setup.

 ## Demo barcode scenarios